extension-js/docs/Development/Modern JavaScript/React.md

 ## React+TypeScript Template

-Alternatively, `extension-create` also supports a React+TypeScript template for a more robust UI.
+Alternatively, `Extension` also supports a React+TypeScript template for a more robust UI.

 ![React Extension Template](../assets/react-ts-template.png)